Youth justice residences

 We provide their meals, clothing and education, as well as access to a gym and open areas for sports and outdoor activities.

-The young person gets to:
+The rangatahi gets to:

 - have any social, health and school needs met